The Mason-Dixon Trail

 The Picnic: Your Trail Dawg friends will be hanging out with drinks and munchies at Cold Cabin Park, Lock 12 Interpretive Area, and Otter Creek Campground, cheering on those brave enough to attempt the challenge!

 How to Enter: This run is a Trail Dawg running party.
 It is a personal challenge and celebration of trail running for our friends, not a race.
 It is a free individual effort, and not to be considered an organized, sponsored or affiliated endeavor; no applications, fees, releases, etc. And, as this is not a real event, remember that your Trail Dawg pals are just there to cheer on individual runners brave enough to try to do this, and to record your name for posterity on our web page if you succeed.
 Nothing more.
 You're responsible for your own foolish decision to try to run this route.
 Don't expect much more from it other than self-fulfillment.
 You would have more fun picnicking with us than trying to run 62 miles on a hot day.

 For your own darned good, if you are going to try this, you should be able to document completion of a 50 mile or longer race in the last two years at a reasonable speed -- or to convince us you know this trail really well.
-We're limiting recognition to **25** runners, but anyone can join us for the picnic and run some sections of the trail!
+This party always has less than 25 invited.
 First dibs were given to previous participants so recognized openings for "The Challenge" are very limited.

 When you enter MDLD, we'll add you to the email group list so you can chat with other runners about logistics and trail lore.